Committee on the Present Danger

 The Committee on the Present Danger (CPD) is the name used by a succession of American anti-communist foreign policy interest groups.
 Throughout its four iterations—in the 1950s, the 1970s, the 2000s, and 2019—it has influenced foreign policy since the administration of Harry S. Truman.
-Its first iteration disbanded as its leading members joined the Dwight Eisenhower administration, leading for it to be reformed in 1976 to counter the Soviet Union during the cold war.
+Its first iteration disbanded as its leading members joined the Dwight Eisenhower administration, leading for it to be reformed in 1976 to counter the Soviet Union during the Cold War.
 This iteration achieved notable success during the Reagan administration.
 The third iteration was formed by veterans of the Cold War in 2004 in support of the war on terror.
-The fourth iteration, the Committee on the Present Danger: China (CPDC) returned the group to its anti-communist roots with a focus on the threat posed to the United States by the China Communist Party.
+The fourth iteration, the Committee on the Present Danger: China (CPDC) returned the group to its anti-communist roots with a focus on the threat posed to the United States by the Chinese Communist Party.

 Overview

 The committee first met in 1950, founded by Tracy Voorhees, to promote the plans proposed in NSC 68 by Paul Nitze and Dean Acheson.
 It lobbied the government directly and sought to influence public opinion through a publicity campaign, notably a weekly radio broadcast on the Mutual Broadcasting System throughout 1951.
 This iteration was effectively disbanded after 1952, following the appointment of Voorhees and others to senior positions in the administration.

 It was privately revived in March 1976 to try to influence the presidential candidates and their advisors.
 After Jimmy Carter won the election, CPD went public again and spent the next four years lobbying, particularly against détente and the SALT II agreement.
 Its hawkish conclusions influenced the CIA's future reporting on the Soviet threat.
 This iteration of the CPD provided 33 officials to the Ronald Reagan administration, plus Reagan himself.